 - Uses pre-release skeleton code to assess both programming concepts and theory knowledge

 Paper 2 (40%)

 - Paper Exam – 2 hours 30mins

 - Tests theory knowledge through a mix of short and long answer questions

 - Develop a solution to a real-world problem of your choice

 This course typically leads to either a university course of study in Computer Science or related disciplines such as Mathematics, Physics or Engineering, or to higher-level apprenticeships in silmilar related areas.
 It can, however, lead to a variety of other courses and disciplines as the problem-solving and abstract-thinking skilss are transferrable to any subject.

-GCSE Computer Science grade 5 is required if this option has been taken.
+GCSE Computer Science grade 6 is required if this was an option that you have taken

 Mr C Prince